jseldess/circleci-docs/jekyll/_cci2/faq.md

 Builds often freeze due to syntax errors in `config.yml`.

 Cancel the build, check your `config.yml` for proper indentation, and ensure that all jobs and steps have the required keys.

-## Can I use CircleCI 2.0 without creating base images?

-Yes, you can use* one of ours!

-The `circleci/build-image:ubuntu-14.04-XL-922-9410082` image has the same content as the Ubuntu Trusty 14.04 image our web app uses.
-Just know that the image is fairly large (around 17.5 GB uncompressed), so it’s less ideal for local testing.

-The image defaults to running actions as the `ubuntu` user and is designed to work with network services provided by Docker Compose.

-Here’s a [list of languages and tools]({{site.baseurl}}/1.0/build-image-ubuntu-14.04-XL-922-9410082/) included in the image.

-\*For now.
-The idea of a monolithic build image doesn’t fit well with the ethos of CircleCI 2.0, so we will eventually deprecate it.

 ## How do Docker image names work?
 Where do they come from?